perfectra1n/claude-code-sync/docs/GIT_SETUP.md

 git push origin main

 # Enter credentials when prompted
-# Then claude-sync will work
+# Then claude-code-sync will work
 ```

 ### "Failed to push: could not read Username"